arago/OGIT/README.md

 The strategy of building a semantic representation of all IT and its interaction with business processes and people requires a sound data space as a foundation for computational evaluation of this enterprise space.
 Other approaches to create even a partial data space to cover IT like the IBM common data model have failed, because they required too much detail and did not allow any ambiguity or incorrectness.
 This is why arago has chosen a semantic model that allows varying levels of detail, accepts incorrectness and supports different classes of data is a way that will also allow proper handling from a computational perspective.
 This document describes the rough model implied and the methodology used to maintain and extend the meta model behind the arago open graph of IT.

+## Goals and Components

+The platform has to fulfil several tasks:
+1.	store all historic and current data of the open graph of IT

+2.	make this data accessible though several low and high level APIs

+3.	make this data accessible from the outside though an access managed graph API

+4.	allow clients to perform complex queries on this data though the APIs

+5.	allow core clients to run on the platform with direct or low level API access to the data to maximize their performance.

 ## The Meta Model
 The foundation of the meta model is a 5 layer onion like definition of data spaces